Flight of the Living Dead: Outbreak on a Plane: Plot

 On a routine flight from Los Angeles to Paris, a renegade group of scientists have smuggled aboard a secret container holding a fellow scientist infected with a deadly genetically engineered virus which reanimates the dead.
 The virus is said to be a variant of the "malaria virus."
 They discovered and manufactured the virus with the intent of turning it into a biological weapon.
 Their goal was to produce "super soldiers" who could continue fighting in the harshest conditions, including being mortally wounded or under heavy enemy fire.
 The virus has to be transmitted through bodily fluids.
 The infected have superhuman abilities, including sprinting and leaping beyond human capabilities.
 The zombies also become very durable, as one survived being turned into partial mulch after being chucked into an airplane engine.

-The 747 jumbo jet encounters massive thunderstorms, and the violent motions from turbulence releases one of the infected scientists from its cargo hold.
+The 747-200 encounters massive thunderstorms, and the violent motions from turbulence releases one of the infected scientists from its cargo hold.
 At first, the scientist that emerged from her storage appears normal, though she has no idea where she is.
 Screen flashes of blood and germs indicate her succumbing to the mutated strain.
 The box she was in was apparently kept at low temperatures to keep her in stasis and to quell the more powerful malaria.
 She spots a guard, who lost his leg after heavy boxes landed on him, severing one leg.
-She pleads with him to ask where she is, only to be shot by the wounded guard.
+She pleads with him to ask where she is, only to be shot by the wounded guard who also inadvertently destroys the communication system.
 Two of the scientists go below to ascertain if the container has been damaged by the turbulence, along with the co-pilot.
 They are subsequently ambushed by the lady (she would be considered Patient Zero) and the now infected guard.
 The zombies then manage to break into the passenger hold, starting a zombie outbreak.